SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 ```

+Also, get the API key from Alchemy to view your Moat nft on the testnet or mainnet.
+Enter this
+API key into the crowd-fund-frontend-backend-hackathon/.env file to set NEXT_PUBLIC_ALCHEMY_MUMBAI_API_KEY
+parameter as shown in the .env.example.

 7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can interact with the frontend by connecting your wallet.